Doniyor2555/Dev-Challenges/README.md

-Day one simple not found page 404 simple css and html
+1)Day one simple not found page 404 simple css and html

-Day two simple my-team-page i did with grids
+2)Day two simple my-team-page i did with grids